fadihanna123/WeatherApp/README.md

 tsconfig.json <br />
 yarn.lock <br />

-### 1.3 Programming languages ​​used in the project:
+### 1.3 Programminglanguages ​​used in the project:
 Typescript and Javascript. <br />

 ### 1.4 Framework/Library: